Trump Says He Will Announce Supreme Court Pick On July 9

 "If we put another two or perhaps three justices on, that's really what's going to be, that's what will happen," Trump said of overturning Roe at the final presidential debate in October 2016.
 "And that will happen automatically, in my opinion, because I am putting pro-life justices on the court."

 Of potential justices who are on his shortlist, Trump pointed earlier this week to the 20 names he first listed during the 2016 campaign as possible candidates, with five additional names recently added.
-Trump's first Supreme Court nominee, Justice Neil Gorsuch, came from that initial list.
+Trump's first Supreme Court appointee, Justice Neil Gorsuch, came from that initial list.

 One person on that list of names is Utah Sen. Mike Lee.
 Trump said that the GOP lawmaker "said he'd like the job; usually they don't say that."